iotile/candidate_coding_challenges/cloud/README.md

 It is basically a webapp served by a Django server, with all the needed backend tools.

 To test the skills you will need to be part of the Cloud team, we will build a small API running with Django.

-*It should take less than 1 hour to complete.
-If you think some parts need more, please tell us.*
+Please, consider you are writing this code as if you wanted to submit a PR to the team (it is not a dirty PoC, the only shortcuts to take are the ones defined the part "Misc informations" below).

 ## Description

 The goal of this exercise is to build an API that will allow a user to register time blocks with a name and then query the resulting timeline.
+The timeblocks duration can be from seconds to several days (no assumption on that).
+Let's imagine, it can represent a production line status (running, idle, down) and the resulting timeline could be used by the frontend to display an overall timeline to sum up the line status, at any time, for the last past week.

 1. Define the `Timeblock` model and migrations to save it in DB.
    - id: int (auto-increment)